Four formidable words: the SAT is coming!

 For example, sleep is way more important than we often realize.
 Studies suggest that the average teenager gets about seven hours of sleep each night—though they probably need around nine hours.
 Even though you’re not alone in sleep deficiency, healthy sleep habits will promote your mental facilities!
 For starters, try not to look at digital screens (laptops, phones, etc.) before bed.
 Make your bedroom as dark, cool, and relaxing as possible.
 And try reading for fun and/or listening to calming music as you wind down for the night.

 Eating the right foods can also benefit your brain function, in addition to overall health.
 WebMD recommends these foods for brain power: blueberries, salmon, nuts and seeds, avocados, whole grains, beans, pomegranate juice, freshly brewed tea (not powdered or bottled), and dark chocolate—in moderation (no more than an ounce per day).

 Finally, continue any healthy habits that you already practice.
-Do you exercise, play an instrument, do yoga, play sports, or sing?
-How about just keeping a weekly social date with your friends or SO?
-If it makes you happy and healthy, keep it up!
+Do you exercise, play an instrument, play sports, or sing?
+How about just keeping a weekly social date with your friends?
+If it keeps you healthy and balanced, keep it up!

 With these SAT study tips in mind (and more!), you’ll feel more confident on test day and perform as best as you can.
 Best of luck!

 What are you doing to study for the SAT?
 Did we miss any brilliant test prep tips?
 Share your stories and advice in the comments.